-One of the most important student bodies in MIT, the Student Council is an example of indirect democracy in action.
+One of the most important student bodies in MIT, the Student Council, is an example of indirect democracy in action.
 These elected individuals form the link between the student populace and the authorities.
-In this article, the members of the Council share their motivations for running for office and their agenda for the coming year.
+In this article, the members of the Council share their motivations for running for office and their goals for the coming year.

 The MIT Sports Club conducted an Open Swimming Tournament for students of all years on 28th January.
 It saw participants putting on a tough fight, with almost all races concluding with close finishes.

 On the occasion of India’s 71st Republic Day, Manipal had witnessed celebrations throughout the day.
 Starting early with a flag hoisting ceremony and march, and ending with an evening filled with music and dance, it was a lovely way to commemorate this landmark event.

 Recently, The MIT Post had the privilege of interviewing two of the brightest minds on campus; Jithin Sunny and Akshatha Kamath.
 Victors at Stanford’s Health ++ Hackathon, they share their experience and advice for prospective participants in this interview.